Hammersmith Bridge repairs

 It is now time for the bridge to have a full refurbishment.
 This will include strengthening work and a full resurfacing that will last for many years.

-Major repair works to the bridge are expected to start in late 2018.
+Major repair works to the bridge are planned for the near future.

-The precise scope of the works will be assessed in the coming months.
+The precise scope of the works is currently being assessed by our specialist contractors.
 Exact timescales and costs for the refurbishment will be confirmed once this assessment work has been completed.

 Ahead of this work, two week-long sets of interim repairs were completed in February and October 2017.
 We hope these repairs will keep the bridge operational until the full refurbishment works start.
-The works included repair of the deck and road surface panels.
+The works included replacing 240 of the bridge's 999 deck and road surface panels.

 Who's responsible for the bridge?